kaitumisuuringute-keskus/Weightipy/README.md

 Weight factor ratio                13.283522
 ```

+Overview of functions to get started:

 # Contributing

 The test suite for Weightipy can be run with the command

 `python3 -m pytest tests`

-But when developing a specific aspect of Weightipy, it might be quicker to run (e.g. for the DataSet)
+But when developing a specific aspect of Weightipy, it might be quicker to run (e.g. for the Rim class)

 `python3 -m unittest tests.test_rim`

-Tests for unsupported features are skipped, [see here for what tests are supported](SupportedFeaturesPython3.md).

 We welcome volunteers and supporters.
 Please include a test case with any pull request, especially those that run calculations.